-Wastewater from domestic (municipal sewage) and industrial sources is treated in municipal sewage treatment facilities and private effluent treatment plants (ETPs).
-If the waste water contains loads of organic constituents (with high Chemical Oxygen Demand- COD) then it is treated anaerobically.
+Wastewater from domestic (municipal sewage) and industrial sources are treated in municipal sewage treatment facilities and private effluent treatment plants (ETPs).
+If the wastewater contains loads of organic constituents (with high Chemical Oxygen Demand- COD) then it is treated anaerobically.
 These treatment processes produce methane which is one of the potent Green House Gas.
-Methane emissions can be avoided however, by treating the wastewater and the associated sludge under aerobic conditions or by capturing methane released under anaerobic conditions.
-Projects with technology that can capture methane from the waste water and utilize it for power generation or just burn it in open flare can earn carbon credits for avoidance of releasing it into the atmosphere.
+Methane emissions can be avoided, however, by treating the wastewater and the associated sludge under aerobic conditions or by capturing methane released under anaerobic conditions.
+Projects with technology that can capture methane from the wastewater and utilize it for power generation or just burn it in open flare can earn carbon credits for the avoidance of releasing it into the atmosphere.

-Sectors like Alcohol distillery, Dairy industry, Palm oil industry, Beverage industry, Pulp and Paper industry, Meat industry/ Slaughterhouse, etc release waste water with high organic content and are responsible for huge quantity of GHG emission.
-Methane is the main constituent in their emissions and has 21 times more global warming potential than carbon dioxide.
+Sectors like Alcohol distillery, Dairy industry, Palm oil industry, Beverage industry, Pulp and Paper Industry, Meat industry/ Slaughterhouse, etc release wastewater with high organic content and are responsible for a huge quantity of GHG emission.
+Methane is the main constituent in its emissions and has 21 times more global warming potential than carbon dioxide.

 Example – How it works?

-Treating waste water in open anaerobic lagoons is the present practice in the industry like sugar, palm oil, etc. Wastewater released from these industries is treated in open anaerobic lagoon system without methane recovery.
-The depth of such lagoon is greater than 2 m that creates suitable anaerobic environment for anaerobic bacteria.
-Within this suitable environment, anaerobic bacteria grow rapidly and help in breakdown of the organic compounds present in the wastewater.
+Treating wastewater in open anaerobic lagoons is the present practice in the industry like sugar, palm oil, etc. Wastewater released from these industries is treated in an open anaerobic lagoon system without methane recovery.
+The depth of such lagoon is greater than 2 m that creates a suitable anaerobic environment for anaerobic bacteria.
+Within this suitable environment, anaerobic bacteria grow rapidly and help in the breakdown of the organic compounds present in the wastewater.
 This consequently leads to methane generation from the organic content of the wastewater which gets released into the atmosphere.

 Covered anaerobic digesters (GHG emission reduction project activity in the following schematic) can collect the generated methane gas (CH4) and also work with increased efficiency (60-65%) as compared to open anaerobic lagoons (40-50%).
 The gas collected can then be used after purification in the gas engine to generate electricity.

-Waste water treatment sector shows around 151 biogas and methane avoidance & utilization based projects registered under the CDM throughout the world.
+The wastewater treatment sector shows around 151 biogas and methane avoidance & utilization based projects registered under the CDM throughout the world.
 Average annual GHG emission reduction (Carbon Credits) are around 1,16,142 tCO2/year (Worth of Indian rupees 2,55,35,364 INR).
-Out of them 11 CDM projects are from India.
+Out of them, 11 CDM projects are from India.
 Average annual GHG emission reduction from Indian project is around 35,556 tCO2/year (Worth of Indian rupees 1,48,67,332 INR) (By considering 1 tCO2 = 12 USD, 1USD = 45 INR).

 Methane is a relatively potent greenhouse gas compared with carbon dioxide as it has a physically bigger molecule than CO2 and hence it preferentially absorbs longer wavelength radiation.
-Global warming poses the serious threats to the natural environment and increased methane concentration in the atmosphere can trigger this effect efficiently.
-GHG emission reduction project that capture methane from the waste water treatment facilities help in reducing such bad impacts and also avail the benefits of carbon revenue from the quantified and verified GHG emission reductions in the form of carbon credits.
+Global warming poses serious threats to the natural environment and increased methane concentration in the atmosphere can trigger this effect efficiently.
+GHG emission reduction projects that capture methane from the wastewater treatment facilities help in reducing such bad impacts and also avail the benefits of carbon revenue from the quantified and verified GHG emission reductions in the form of carbon credits.